Powder Coatings Market 2020 Development Trends & Competitive Analysis by Leading Industry Players 2026 - KSU | The Sentinel Newspaper

 The report “Powder Coatings Market 2020-2026” focuses on outlining and narrating the key influencing elements for the growth of the market.
 It also proposes a thorough study of the market stature (revenue), market share, key market segments, distinct geographic regions, dominant market players, and prime industry trends.
 The aim of this report is to portray the forthcoming market trends and revenue prognosis for the global Powder Coatings market for the next five years.

-According to the research report, ” Global Powder Coatings market is anticipated to reach around USD 22.7 Billion by 2026 and is expected to grow at a CAGR of 6.5% through 2026.
-Powder coating is used to provide a durable, scratch-proof, chalking resistance, and gloss retention for providing a quality finish to the metal parts or products. “
+According to the research report, ” Global Powder Coatings market is expected to grow at a CAGR of 6.3% and is anticipated to reach around USD 22.72 Billion by 2026.
+Powder coating is applied as a dry power and applied electrostatically and then cured under heat.
+It may be thermoset or a thermoplastic polymer. “

 (The free sample of this report is readily available on request and updated with new research additions).